lz170212/RvF-Challenge/README.md

 Deepfakes are everywhere now, and like us you're probably wondering "wow how am I going to figure out if that video of Morgan Freeman telling me he isn't real, is actually real?".
 While a true deepfake detector is too complicated for a single workbook, we're going to do something a little bit easier - try and determine whether a picture of a face is fake or not.
 To solve this task, we will be using CNN (Convolutional Neural Networks)

-Skills Learned: Machine Learning, Deep Learning, Computer Vision, PyTorch, TensorFlow
+Skills Learned: Machine Learning, Deep Learning, Computer Vision, PyTorch

 Get started at ```RvF.ipynb```